MrTorstein/mrtorstein.github.io/README.md

 # mrtorstein.github.io
-This is a repo for the main github page of my user: https://mrtorstein.github.io In simply redirects to another repo page in my structure.
+This is a repo for the main github page of my user: https://mrtorstein.github.io
+It redirects to another repo page in my structure.

 Current redirect is:
 https://mrtorstein.github.io/Homepage/